dannyhammer/toad/README.md

 -   `fen`: Generate a FEN string of the current board state.
 -   `flip`: Toggles the side-to-move.
 Equivalent to playing a null move.
 -   `moves`: Show all legal moves on the current position, or for a given square.
+-   `option`: Display the current value of the specified option.
 -   `perft`: Execute a perft on the current position at a supplied depth, printing the total nodes.
 -   `splitperft`: Execute a splitperft on the current position at a supplied depth, printing the total nodes.